chaisabella/what2eat/README.md

 ## Final Project for CS 257: Software Design
 ### Carleton College, Spring 2022
+This is a database-backed website that can search products carried in US grocery stores.
+Users can conduct searches based on criteria such as brand and ingredient, or simply by the product's name.
+For detailed guidance, refer to the 'usage.txt' file.

 ### How to run the flask app:
 *  connect to perlman and clone the team repo